Customers are important in any kind of business. More so when you’re running a restaurant.

 You want every customer to leave your restaurant with an excellent customer experience – raving about how the waiters politely greeted them, how the chef accommodated to their difficult requests, how the food arrived within a reasonable time even though the place was packed, and how the manager came over and checked if everything was okay.

-So how exactly do you make sure that customers keep coming back to you?
+So how to make sure that customers keep coming back to you?

 Some of the awards he’s received are the Best Pub Grub by Time Out KL Food Awards (2012), Malaysia Tatler – Best New Restaurant (2018), HAPA Personality F&B – Champion of Innovation (2018), Malaysia Tatler – Best New Restaurant (2020).